Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Introduction

 The gravitational deflection of light has attracted a lot of interest since the first experimental confirmation of the theory of general relativity \cite{Eddington,Will}.
 In particular, the direct images of the vicinity of supermassive black hole candidates by Event Horizon Telescope are currently increasing the importance of the gravitational deflection of light \cite{EHT2019, EHT2022}.

 Conventional formulations of the gravitational lens are very useful \cite{SEF, Petters, Dodelson, Keeton}, where the asymptotic flatness of a spacetime is usually assumed.
-However, the gravitational lens plays a role also (1)~in the cosmology in the presence of the cosmological constant and (2)~asymptotically nonflat solutions in modified theories of gravity.
-In order to properly investigate gravity at long distance, the conventional method is not sufficient.
+However, the gravitational lens plays a role also (1) in cosmology in the presence of the cosmological constant and (2) asymptotically nonflat solutions in modified theories of gravity.
+In order to properly investigate gravity at long distance, the conventional method is not adequate.

-The exact gravitational lens equation on the de-Sitter (dS) or anti-de Sitter (AdS) background has been recently discussed by using the optical geometry that is developed on the basis of the null condition for light-like signals \cite{Takizawa2022}.
-This novel formulation is based on the hyperbolic/spherical trigonometry \cite{Anderson-book, Ratcliffe-book} for dS/AdS background.
-Is this method limited within the de-Sitter or anti-de Sitter background?
+The main purpose of the present paper is to extend the de-Sitter/anti-de Sitter (dS/AdS) background method based on the optical metric for gravitational lens \cite{Takizawa2022} to a static optical constant-curvature (SOCC) background.
+We shall show that the exact lens equation on the SOCC background can be rewritten in the same form as that for either Minkowski, dS or AdS background in terms of flat, spherical or hyperbolic trigonometry \cite{Anderson-book, Ratcliffe-book}, depending on the Gaussian curvature of the equatorial plane in the SOCC background.

-The main purpose of the present paper is to discuss the gravitational lens on an optical constant-curvature (OCC) background that can be defined by using the so-called optical metric for light rays.
-This paper shows that the OCC method is applicable not only to the dS/AdS backgrounds but also to a class of OCC background spacetimes. that can be described as a constant-curvature space To exemplify the OCC method, we shall consider Mannheim and Kazanas (MK) solution \cite{MK}, for which the divergent behavior of the light deflection was argued in the literate e.g. \cite{Edery, Pireaux, Sultana, Cattani}.
-However, the present OCC approach allows us to circumvent such divergence.
+To exemplify the SOCC method, we shall consider also Mannheim and Kazanas (MK) solution of Weyl conformal gravity \cite{MK}.
+In the zero mass limit, the deflection angle of light for the MK solution in the literature \cite{Sultana, Cattani, Bhattacharya2010, Bhattacharya2011, Sultana2013} diverges to infinity.
+We shall point out that there is a self-contradiction in perturbative approximations of the MK metric and the orbit eqatuation.
+In this regard, the SOCC method incorporates the long-distance curvature effect into the background in a self-consistent manner.
+Thereby the SOCC expression for the deflection angle of light in the MK solution is finite also in the zero mass limit.

 This paper is organized as follows.
-In Section II, we investigate an OCC background space that is defined by using the optical metric.
-Section III discusses the gravitational lens on the OCC background.
-In Section IV, light rays in the MK solution are examined in the OCC approach.
+In Section II, we define a SOCC background space by using the optical metric.
+Section III discusses the gravitational lens on the SOCC background in terms of flat, spherical or hyperbolic trigonometry.
+In Section IV, light rays in the MK solution are reexamined in the SOCC approach.
 Section V summarizes this paper.
 Throughout this paper, we use the unit of $G = c = 1$.